Raneem0Alyahya/Cybersecurity-Salary-Analysis/README.md

 In conclusion, our solution is composed of two main parts that will help achieve our goals: 1- Use classification to predict employees’ salaries (using 10-fold gain ratio method) 2- Use clustering to group employees based on their similarities (using k-means with 2 clusters)

 By addressing the issues, we can solve them such as unfairness, losing candidates to other companies that provide better privileges, and poor understanding of employees’ needs.
 Finally, by solving these problems, we can ensure the cybersecurity employees are satisfied and pleased with the salary they get, leading to a better performance at their jobs and better securing the organization’s data and valuable digital assets.

+## Authors
+Sarah Waheed Alhindi
+Raneem Nasser Alyahya
+Shaug Majed Alyahya
+Shahad Shukri Bin Makhashen